-All applicants (except those who are currently attending their final year in a Canadian high school or a CEGEP program in the province of Quebec) are required to pay a $90 non-refundable administrative fee directly to the OUAC.
+All applicants (except those who are currently attending their final year in a Canadian high school or a CEGEP program in the province of Quebec) must pay a $90 non-refundable administrative fee directly to the OUAC.

-Applications for transfer are accepted by all undergraduate programs.
+We accept applications for transfer for all undergraduate programs.
 The minimum admission average is 70%.
 You must submit official transcripts for the last 2 years of high school and for all postsecondary institutions attended.

-Advanced standing may be granted for completed course work pertinent to your program of study.
+We may grant advanced standing for completed course work pertinent to your program of study.

 College and CEGEP Transfers

 Are you currently enrolled in a College of Applied Arts and Technology (CAAT) or CEGEP?
-Once you complete your college program, you can continue your studies through one of Saint Paul University’s undergraduate programs.
+Once you complete your college program, you can continue your studies through 1 of our undergraduate programs.

 Discover our transfer agreements that allow applicants to receive up to 60 equivalency credits.